SingleManTH/agiletoolkit.org/docs/core/architecture.md

 ### The Composability Principle

+In Agile Toolkit you can build complex Views from smaller View components, complex Models from smaller Model components, and even enhance your SQL queries with smaller

 As you'll see, we've gone to great lengths to ensure that data components and UI components can snap together without problems with name-clashes or data corruption.
+Objects

 This makes it easy to compose complex components out of simple and reliable building-blocks.

 ### The Extensibility Principle